MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

  microsoft-r-open-mro-3.4.3
 ```

-Microsoft .NET Core 1.1, used for operationalization, must be added to Ubuntu:
+Microsoft .NET Core 2.0, used for operationalization, must be added to Ubuntu:

 ```
- dotnet-host
+ dotnet-host-2.0.0
- dotnet-hostfxr-1.1.0
+ dotnet-hostfxr-2.0.0
- dotnet-sharedframework-microsoft.netcore.app-1.1.2
+ dotnet-runtime-2.0.0
 ```

 Additional open source packages must be installed if a package is required but not found on the system.
 This list varies for each installation.
 Here is one example of the additional packages that were added to a clean RHEL image during a connected (online) setup: